 Accepted students receive mentorship on writing and structuring their presentations.

 Undergraduates accepted to present receive full access to conference events and workshops, with opportunties to network with professors and scholars in your chosen field.
-They will also be invited to participate in a workshop on applying to graduate programs, receiving feedback on application materials and speaking with faculty and graduate students on admissions committees.

 Contact: Jennifer Mdurvwa, firstname.lastname@example.org